 The Company is a defendant in the lawsuit AGL Services Company v.
 Mistras Group, Inc., pending in U.S. District Court for the Northern District of Georgia, filed November 2016.
-The case involves radiography work performed by the Company in 2013 on the construction of a pipeline project in the U.S. The owner of the pipeline project has claimed damages of approximately \$6 million and contends that certain of the radiography images the Company's technicians prepared regarding the project did not meet the code quality interpretation standards required by the American Petroleum Institute.
-The Company is currently unable to determine the likely outcome or reasonably estimate the amount or range of potential liability related to this matter, and accordingly, has not established any reserves for this matter.
+The case involves radiography work performed by the Company in 2013 on the construction of a pipeline project in the U.S. The owner of the pipeline project has claimed damages of approximately \$5.8 million and contends that certain of the radiography images the Company's technicians prepared regarding the project did not meet the code quality interpretation standards required by the American Petroleum Institute.
+At a trial concluded on October 26, 2017, the jury awarded the plaintiff damages plus interest, which the Company believes is fully covered by insurance.

 The Company's subsidiary in France has been involved in a dispute with a former owner of a business purchased by the Company's French subsidiary.
-The former owner received a judgment in his favor in the amount of approximately \$0.4 million.
-The judgment is being appealed, but the Company recorded a reserve for the full amount of the judgment during the three months ended June 30, 2016.
+The judgment is being appealed, but the Company recorded an accrual for the judgment during the three months ended June 30, 2016.
+The loss for this matter is included in the accrual set forth above.

 The Company is a defendant in a lawsuit, Triumph Aerostructures, LLC d/b/a Triumph Aerostructures-Vought Aircraft Division v.
 Mistras Group, Inc., pending in Texas State district court, 193rd Judicial District, Dallas County, Texas, filed September 2016.
 The plaintiff alleges Mistras delivered a defective Ultrasonic inspection system in 2014 and is alleging damages of approximately \$2.3 million.
-The Company is currently unable to determine the likely outcome or reasonably estimate the amount or range of potential liability related to this matter, and accordingly, has not established any reserves for this matter.
+The Company has established an accrual for this matter, which is included in the amount set forth above.